nllong/ambient-loop-pat-projects/README.md

 In order to run the simulations locally, you will need to run a docker-based version of OpenStudio Server.
 Note that you must run the commands below before launching PAT, otherwise, PAT will launch it's own version of OpenStudio Server (in local mode) on the same port as the dockerized OpenStudio Server.

 It is best to use the OpenStudio Server version that is this repo's docker-compose file (2.9.1).
+There is a second docker compose file that is for a newer version of OpenStudio Server that can be used for testing (docker-compose-os-3.x.yml)

 * Install [Docker CE](https://docs.docker.com/install/)